Last Updated: July 2017

 Entrance Fees to Muyil and Boardwalk:

 Budget $88 pesos per person to tour the ruins on your own and for the marsh boardwalk.
 That breaks down to $38 pesos to see the ruins and another $50 pesos to access the boardwalk & observation tower.
-(Note: initially the fee for Muyil was $50 pesos but has since been reduced based upon reader feedback.)
 The organized packaged tours to Muyil go to both Muyil and the boardwalk with observation tower, so if you’re trying to mimic such tours, be sure to take in these sites.
 We found neither sites to be particularly awe-inspiring, but we thought they were both well worth what amounts to about $5 USD (just our two-cents).

 Directions from Muyil to Sacbe & Boardwalk:

 After entering the ruins, take a look around the place.
 It’s actually quite bigger than we had anticipated.
 And while it may not be quite as impressive as the famed Tulum ruins nearby, you’ll likely have these Muyil ruins all to yourself since it’s not nearly as popular.
-Having no crowds makes the visit a quite pleasant experience.
+Being at this ancient site with no crowds makes the visit a very pleasant experience.

-On the backside of the Castillo, you’ll find a sign that explains what a Sacbe is (it’s a roadway the Mayans built) and just beyond that, you’ll see the actual Sacbe itself.
+On the backside of the Castillo, you’ll find a sign that explains what a Sacbe is (it’s a roadway the Mayans built).
+Just beyond that sign, you’ll see the actual Sacbe itself.

 Go on and walk down that trail.
 After about a five-minute walk down the Sacbe, you’ll reach a sign about the Sian Ka’an Reserve.
-Behind that sign, you’ll see a palapa ticket booth.
-This is where you’ll be charged $50 pesos per person to enter.
+Behind that Sian Ka’an sign, you’ll see a palapa ticket booth.
+This is where you’ll be charged $50 pesos per person to enter the boardwalk.

-From this point onward you’ll be on a boardwalk.
+From this point onward you’ll be on this wooden path through the lush Yucatan growth.
 It’s a scenic slow 10-15 minute walk through the jungle marsh.

 Observation Tower: A few minutes before exiting you’ll come across an observation tower, which is definitely worth the steep climb to take in the nice view before continuing further down the boardwalk.

 Once the boardwalk ends, the path opens up and you’ll clearly see the lagoon.
 Here, you’ll find the boat dock and a few guides hanging around.
 If you’re a penny-pincher and just want to check Sian Ka’an off of your UNESCO World Heritage bucket list, you can do that, and turn back.
-But there’s really not too much to see from shore and we would instead highly recommend taking in the full experience of a boat ride through the area, which includes a swim and float down a mangrove canal!
+But there’s really not too much to see from shore.
+As such, we instead highly recommend taking in the full experience of a boat ride through the area, which includes a swim and float down a mangrove canal!

 So from here, it’s time to go have a chat with the boat guides.